StreetScout

 Where is Jimboomba?

-Jimboomba is a suburb of Queensland, Australia.
+Jimboomba is a suburb of Queensland, Australia, in the Logan local government area.

 What is the population of Jimboomba?